mrburner1973/logging/README.md

 ## 📄 License

-This project is in the public domain.
-Feel free to use, modify, and distribute as needed.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License allows you to:
+- ✅ Use the code commercially
+- ✅ Modify and distribute
+- ✅ Include in private projects
+- ✅ Sublicense
+- ⚠️ Must include license and copyright notice

 ## 🤝 Contributing